 Family on Bruny Island lighthouse balcony with ocean view.

 Get your booking confirmed instantly

-Hear stories of shipwrecks, storms, and the lives of keepers who maintained the light in one of Australia’s most remote outposts.
+Discover fascinating tales of shipwrecks, tempestuous storms, and the daily lives of dedicated lighthouse keepers at one of Australia's most secluded locations.

-See French-made Fresnel lenses and historic equipment that once lit up the southern seas.
+Witness historical artifacts such as French-made Fresnel lenses and other equipment that once illuminated the southern seas for navigators in perilous waters.

-Access to on-site museum, prism room, and lighthouse balcony
+Access includes an on-site museum, prism room, and a visit to the lighthouse balcony

+Family on Bruny Island lighthouse balcony with ocean view.